Uzbekistan entry requirements for South Korea passport holders

 Proof of accommodation

-Carry a hotel reservation or an invitation letter from your host in Uzbekistan.
-Officers rarely ask, but it helps if questioned.
+Carry a printed hotel reservation or an invitation letter from your host.
+Officers rarely ask, but having it avoids delays.

 Recommended